 It’s a category that’s on the rise as the travel industry has placed more emphasis in recent years on catering to those with disabilities.
 Travelers with disabilities make up a large segment of the population – an estimated 61 million people in the United States have a disability, according to the Centers for Disease Control and Prevention.

 And they’re traveling.
-Disabled travelers spend an estimated $17 billion annually, according to a study by the Open Doors Organization.
+From 2018-2019, disabled travelers spent an estimated $58.7 billion, according to a recent study by the Open Doors Organization.